ezpaarse-project/readlabs/README.md

 #### Prerequisites

 * docker
-* docker compose
 * Total extracted data does not exceed 2000 rows

 #### Environment variables

-Create an environment file named `readlabs.local.env.sh` and export the following environment variables.
+You can create an environment file named `readlabs.local.env.sh` and export the following environment variables.
 You can then source `readlabs.env.sh`, which contains a set of predefined variables and is overridden by `readlabs.local.env.sh`.

 ### Adjust system configuration for Elasticsearch